Facts & figures

 Who comes to study English in the UK?

-Our annual student statistics reports give detailed information on who comes to study English in the UK.
+Our student statistics reports, authored by our insight partner BONARD, give detailed information on who comes to study English in the UK.

-Our 2024 Student Statistics Report contains the latest annual data.
-Our 2024 report provides an analysis of students studying English in the UK in 2023.
+The 2025 student statistics report contains the latest annual data.
+Our 2025 report analyses students studying English in the UK in 2024.

-Top 20 source markets for UK ELT in 2023
+Top 20 source markets for UK ELT in 2024 (by student week volume)

 1. Italy